shpik-kr/ctf/2018/HITCON/README.md

 You can get a flag by looking at the **RFCOMM** packet.

-It is python code to extracting flag.
+Here is python code to extracting flag.

 ```python
 with open('ev3_basic.pklg','rb') as f: